Britain's Queen Elizabeth tests positive for COVID, Buckingham Palace says

 "I’m sure I speak for everyone in wishing Her Majesty The Queen a swift recovery from Covid and a rapid return to vibrant good health," Prime Minister Boris Johnson said on Twitter.

-News of the monarch's diagnosis comes just days after it was confirmed that her son, Prince Charles, tested positive for COVID-19.
+News of the monarch's diagnosis comes after it was confirmed that her son, Prince Charles, and his wife, Camilla, Duchess of Cornwall, tested positive for COVID-19.
 Clarence House announced Prince Charles’s diagnosis on Feb.
-10.
+10, and Camilla's on Feb.
+14.

 This is the second time Prince Charles, 73, has tested positive for COVID-19, with his first diagnosis coming in March 2020, before he was vaccinated.

-Queen Elizabeth, Britain's longest-reigning monarch, held several virtual and in-person events in the last week.
-She also held an event in Sandringham on Feb.
+Queen Elizabeth, Britain's longest-reigning monarch, held several virtual and in-person events this month, including an event in Sandringham on Feb.
 5 to mark her 70 years on the throne.

 The queen, who returned to Windsor Castle shortly after the reception, met with representatives from local community groups in the ballroom at Sandringham House to celebrate the start of the Platinum Jubilee.